susheel/synapse-mcp/README.md

 **Recommended Safe Usage:**
 - ✅ Use with enterprise AI deployments with data residency guarantees
 - ✅ Use with local/self-hosted AI models
+- ✅ Leverage responsible AI use training if provided
 - ❌ Avoid use with consumer AI services that may store or train on your data

 **You are responsible for ensuring your usage complies with the [Synapse Terms of Service](https://www.synapse.org/TrustCenter:TermsOfService).**